Parametric estimation of hidden stochastic model by contrast minimization and deconvolution: application to the Stochastic Volatility Model: Applications

 \subsubsection{Confidence Interval of the contrast estimator}

-To illustrate the statistical properties of our contrast estimator, we compute for each model the confidence intervals for $N=1$ estimator and the coverages for $N=1000$ with respect to the number of observations.
+To illustrate the statistical properties of our contrast estimator, we compute for each model the confidence intervals computed with the confidence level $1-\alpha$ equal to $0.95$ for $N=1$ estimator and the coverages for $N=1000$ with respect to the number of observations.
 The coverage corresponds to the number of times for which the true parameter $\theta_{0,i}, i=1,2$ belongs to the confidence interval.
 The results are illustrated by the Figures [\ref{Covera1}]-[\ref{ic1}] and [\ref{ic2}]: for the Gaussian and SV models, the coverage converges to $95\%$ for a small number of observations.
 As expected, the confidence interval decreases with the number of observations,.
 Note that of course a MLE confidence interval would be smaller since the MLE is efficient but the corresponding computing time would be huge.